Table of Contents

 - Other Third Parties โ Such as rideshare companies or employers in work-related crashes.

-The at-fault partyโs insurance covers medical expenses for both mother and baby, including care for pregnancy complications.
-If more than one party is at fault, Californiaโs pure comparative negligence rule divides compensation based on each partyโs share of responsibility.
+Once liability is established, the at-fault partyโs insurance typically covers accident-related medical expenses for both mother and baby, including care for pregnancy complications.
+If more than one party is at fault, Californiaโs pure comparative negligence rule splits the financial responsibility among all parties according to their degree of liability.

 Determining fault can be complex.
-Pregnant victims should consult an experienced car accident lawyer to identify all responsible parties and secure full compensation.
+Pregnant victims may benefit from consulting an experienced car accident lawyer who can help identify responsible parties.

 Compensation For Pregnant Women Injured In A Car Accident

-- Medical Expenses โ Covers all accident-related care, including emergency transport, trauma care, prenatal monitoring, specialist consultations, hospital stays, surgeries, physical therapy, and long-term treatments.
+- Medical Expenses โ Refers to accident-related care, including emergency transport, trauma care, prenatal monitoring, specialist consultations, hospital stays, surgeries, physical therapy, and long-term treatments.

 - Lost Wages โ Covers income lost if injuries prevent the mother from working during pregnancy or after childbirth.